Squidyu/github-trending/README.md

 ## Html

+* 【2025-05-26】[Anduin2017 / AnduinOS](https://github.com/Anduin2017/AnduinOS) - AnduinOS is a custom Ubuntu-based Linux distribution that aims to facilitate developers transitioning from Windows to Linux by maintaining familiar operational habits and workflows.
 * 【2025-05-25】[wizarrrr / wizarr](https://github.com/wizarrrr/wizarr) - Wizarr is an advanced user invitation and management system for Jellyfin, Plex, Emby etc.
 * 【2025-05-24】[codelucas / newspaper](https://github.com/codelucas/newspaper) - newspaper3k is a news, full-text, and article metadata extraction in Python 3.
 Advanced docs:
 * 【2025-05-22】[nottelabs / notte](https://github.com/nottelabs/notte) - 🔥 Opensource browser using agents